A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Discretisation

 \subsection{Time-integration}

 Let $[0, T_\text{end}]$ be the time-interval of interest and consider the constant time-step $\dt = T_\text{end} / N$ for some given $N\in\mathbb{N}$.
-We will use an explicit time-stepping scheme to advance the equations in time, since this results in a very efficient scheme.
+We will use an explicit time-stepping scheme to advance the equations in time, since we know this results in a very efficient scheme, in the sense that it is highly parallelizable, thus able to utilize HPC hardware.
 As usual with explicit schemes, the time-step needs to be chosen sufficiently small, dependant on $h$ and $k$, to obtain stability.
+We note that IMEX schemes~\cite{GKC13,AGC17} are able to improve on the constant in the time-step restriction, by treating the terms leading to the fastest waves implicitly.

 To this end, let $\{\varphi_i\}_{i=1}^{N_W}$ be the basis of $W_h$ and $\ubu$ be the coefficient vector of $U_h$ in this basis.
 Furthermore, let $\Mbu, \Fbu, \Gbu: \mathbb{R}^{N_W}\rightarrow \mathbb{R}^{N_W}$ denote the mass matrix flux and forcing operators, i.e.,